-Our Multicultural Dietitian offers nutrition advice that respects cultural diversity, promoting health by acknowledging various dietary preferences and customs.
-See below for more information
+Our Multicultural Dietitian provides nutrition guidance that embraces cultural diversity, supporting health by recognising and respecting a wide range of dietary traditions and preferences.
+See below for more information.

-The role involves working with Health Improvement, translation services, and Dietetic Teams to plan and deliver training for healthcare professionals, carers, and staff, with a focus on multicultural nutrition.
+The role involves working with Interpreting Services, Health Improvement Teams, and other Dietetic colleagues to plan and deliver training for healthcare professionals, carers, and staff, with a focus on multicultural nutrition.

 The traditional African diet is varied and balanced.
 It primarily consists of carbohydrates from staples such as rice, potatoes, cassava, yam, and plantains.
 This diet also includes meat, poultry, fish, and fresh fruits, which provide essential vitamins and fibre.
 Meals are usually seasoned with salt and herbs, and common cooking methods include frying, stewing, or boiling.
 Click here for more links.